Moscow police vow to 'suppress' pro-Navalny rallies | DW | 22.01.2021

-Moscow's police department warned it would suppress rallies supporting Russian domestic critic and activist Alexei Navalny that take place Saturday.
+Moscow's police department warned it would suppress rallies supporting Russian domestic critic and activist Alexei Navalny that are set to take place on Saturday.

 Navalny was arrested on his return to Russia from Germany on January 17, following a near-fatal poisoning with a nerve agent.